 To paraphrase the legendary Muddy Waters, “The Blues got married to The Jazz, and they had themselves a baby they named Rock and Roll.”
 This trip is a little climb down the family tree as we enjoy the heritage and a little music history from the Mississippi Delta to Graceland.

 There are so many shows and theaters to choose from, that we think you should try do everything.
-This three night package includes a show every evening plus one in the morning, one matinee, The Titanic Museum and a full day at Dollywood.
+This three night package includes a show every evening plus a special concert at Skyland Ranch, the Titanic Museum, and shopping in both Gatlinburg and at The Island.

 The Best!
 The most exciting, Up-Close, Music Industry Experience you can buy.
 This tour gives you a personal time with Songwriters.
 You’ll participate in a Recording Session, see and hear live music shows, and learn about the difficulty of breaking into the Music Business Industry.
 Plus you’ll see famous sights and more.
 Our 4 Day Songwriters Platinum Version is a deluxe experience that is a day longer and includes more admissions and meals than the New Release and Gold Record.